We’re Sara and Oli, a couple from London taking a career break to travel the world.

 We started to think that we should make some changes and we were aware that minimising the number of flights we took would have the single biggest impact on our carbon emissions.
 So, in February 2020 when we went skiing in the French Alps, we took the train from London instead of flying.
 It was awesome.
 The mad thing is that it doesn’t take much longer than flying (getting to ski resorts from the UK takes forever, regardless of mode of transport), but the train is spacious, comfortable and much better for the environment.
 Incidentally, there are no limitations on taking liquids through security (so we took a bottle of bubbly, naturally).
 We felt like we were onto something!

-Now that we’re taking a career break, we have both the time and the resources to travel more slowly and consider our impact a bit more.
+Fast forward to our career break – we had both the time and the resources to travel more slowly and consider our impact a bit more.
 We don’t foresee that we’ll never take a flight again, but if we do, it will be with our eyes open and having considered alternatives.
 This blog is about sharing our travel highlights, but also about recording and sharing our journey towards thinking about how we travel a bit more responsibly.